NOTICE TO LANDLORDS AND TENANTS

 • Before a landlord can file an unlawful detainer (eviction) lawsuit in court, they must give the tenant the option to use ERPP services.

-• Tenants may contact CCRC to find out more about the process and talk about the situation before deciding whether to participate or not.
+• Tenants may contact CMC to find out more about the process and talk about the situation before deciding whether to participate or not.

 • Staff and neutral mediators with our offices will help tenants and landlords navigate the program regarding rent owed.